craftercms/docs/source/developers/developer-workflow/implementation-prod-repo-sync.rst

 |

 The next step is to define build triggers.
-Since you are calling APIs here and content back is most likely based on some schedule you define you want to indicate that there is no Source Code Management (SCM) aspect of the project.
+Since you are calling APIs here and "content back" is most likely based on some schedule you define, you want to indicate that there is no Source Code Management (SCM) aspect of the project.

 We want content from authoring to flow backward regularly, so we'll configure the job to run periodically.
 Select “Build Periodically” and define your schedule.
 Schedule definitions use standard Cron/Quartz configuration.
 In the example, we’ll run every hour.